 Erasmus incoming students are students of one partner university who spend one Erasmus exchange semesters at the Lauder Business School .

 The Erasmus+ Program is the action scheme of the European Union to support cooperation and mobility in education.
 The part of the program that concerns higher education institutions is called ERASMUS (European Action Scheme for the Mobility of University Students).
-The Lauder Business School currently has bilateral agreements with 3 universities in Israel and can offer 4 students study places at 2 out of 3 universities.
+Lauder Business School currently has bilateral agreements with 3 universities in Israel.

 What does the ERASMUS program offer?
 Participating students benefit from a simplified enrolment process at the host university, they receive a mobility grant and are exempt from tuition fees (please inquire at your university).
 The courses that are completed at Lauder Business School can be transferred to your university (in accordance with the director of studies).